DBS06/OlyExifSort/README.md

     [...]
 ```
 ## After
-The images which do not belong to a sequence are still in the main folder.<br>
+The photos which do not belong to a sequence are still in the main folder.<br>
-All images which where taken with FOC-Bracketing are in `[main-folder-name]_FOCs`.<br>
+All photos which where taken with FOC-Bracketing are in `[main-folder-name]_FOCs`.<br>
-All images which where taken with AEA-Bracketing are in `[main-folder-name]_HDRs`.<br>
+All photos which where taken with AEA-Bracketing are in `[main-folder-name]_HDRs`.<br>
-There you can see preview-images which are named like `[...]_FOC_XXX.xxx` or `[...]_HDR_XXX.xxx`.<br>
+There you can see preview-photos which are named like `[...]_FOC_XXX.xxx` or `[...]_HDR_XXX.xxx`.<br>
-In case of FOC-Bracketing, this images are either the camera internal stacked images, or if this does not exist, the first image of a sequence.
+In case of FOC-Bracketing, this photos are either the camera internal stacked photos, or if this does not exist, the first photo of a sequence.
 This depends on your camera settings, or the sequence was interrupted or unsuccessful.<br>
-In case of AEA-Bracketing it is always the first image of a sequence.<br>
+In case of AEA-Bracketing it is always the first photo of a sequence.<br>
-This preview-images makes it easier and faster to look through the sequences and to identify which folder has which sequence.<br>
+This preview-photos makes it easier and faster to look through the sequences and to identify which folder has which sequence.<br>
-In the folders `[main-folder-name]_FOC_XXX` or `[main-folder-name]_HDR_XXX` you will find the single images of a sequence.<br><br>
+In the folders `[main-folder-name]_FOC_XXX` or `[main-folder-name]_HDR_XXX` you will find the single photos of a sequence.<br><br>

-**Note:** If there are already sorted images in the main folder, the script starts the numbering with the highest free number.
+**Note:** If there are already sorted photos in the main folder, the script starts the numbering with the highest free number.

 ```
 TestPics